jfbenckhuijsen/node-cloud-functions/README.md

 Each of these platforms have their own interfaces to which a service must comply and set of backend services which can be interacted with (like databases or messaging platforms).
-The aim of the CloudFunctions framework is to bridge these differences and provide developers with a unified framework to develop for each of these platforms.
+The aim of the CloudServant framework is to bridge these differences and provide developers with a unified framework to develop for each of these platforms.

 This framework was created based on some early experiments with these platforms and the